 You can read a later section for more details on this.
 You can also speak to our team of advisors at any time if you would like a straightforward answer as to whether you can proceed with a case.

-The Average Compensation For Hit And Run Claims
+How Much Compensation For A Hit And Run Accident?

 The average compensation awarded for hit and run claims will usually involve two heads of loss: general damages and special damages.